dthx2710/Dolicon-Blue-Archive/src/pages/student/azusa.md

   indoor: D
   urban: B
 exSkill:
-  exCost: ""
+  exCost: 5
   ex1: Deals x% of attack power to one enemy.
 normalSkill:
-  normal1: Deals x% damage to one enemy and reduces their defense for ???% every
+  normal1: Deals damage to one enemy and reduces their defense every 30 seconds.
-    ??? seconds.
 passiveSkill:
   passive1: Increases critical rate.
 subSkill: